DailyTools

 • PBKDF2: NIST-approved, required by some compliance frameworks (FIPS 140-2).
 Uses iterated HMAC-SHA256 with configurable iteration count.
 The weakest of the four options but still far superior to raw SHA-256.

-The average person has 80-100 online accounts.
-Using a unique, strong, random password for each is humanly impossible without a password manager.
-Password managers generate, store, and auto-fill unique credentials for every site, protected by a single master password (which should be a strong passphrase).
+The average person has 80-100 accounts.
+Genuinely remembering a unique, random, strong password for each is impossible for a human brain.
+That's not a personal failing — it's just math.
+Password managers (1Password, Bitwarden, KeePassXC) generate, store, and auto-fill unique credentials for every site, protected by a single strong master passphrase.

-The security model is sound: your password vault is encrypted locally with your master password using AES-256 before being synced to the cloud.
+The security model is sound: your vault is encrypted locally using AES-256 before syncing.
 The provider never sees your plaintext passwords.
-Even if the provider is breached (as happened to LastPass in 2022), the attacker gets only encrypted vaults that require the master password to decrypt — which is why the master password must be genuinely strong.
+Even if the provider is breached (as happened to LastPass in 2022), attackers get only encrypted vaults they can't read without your master password.
+This is why the master password must be a genuinely strong passphrase.

 Try the free tool referenced in this article